Designing Satellite Constellations with ModelCenter

 3. Click OK.

-The SAR sensor synthesizes the aperture of a larger antenna than is actually present using SAR pattern definitions designed to model the field of regard of a SAR sensor onto the surface of the Earth.
+The Sensor objects will model the field of regard of a synthetic aperture radar.
+A Synthetic Aperture Radar sensor type synthesizes the aperture of a larger antenna than is actually present.
+It uses SAR pattern definitions designed to model the field of regard of a SAR sensor onto the surface of the earth.

 1. Select the Basic - Definition page when the Properties Browser opens.